 Mix the minced beef with all ingredients, except flour.

-Round the beef, then flatten it, add 1 piece of boiled egg as in the photo.
+Round the beef, then flatten it, add 1 piece of a boiled egg as in the photo.

-Then shape it round until the eggs are all sealed.
+Then shape it around until the eggs are all sealed.

 Roll into the flour until blended.